partiallyordered/postman-migration/notes.md

     execution time of our test suite needs work, we are limited to what Postman provides, which, compared with the broader ecosystem, is a severe limitation indeed.
 9. This refactor effort indicates postman is not appropriate.
 Why is setTimeout always called with the literal argument `2000` instead of a variable?
-Because everyone feels that `pm.environment.get` (mutable global state) is bad and overkill.
+Hypothesis: because everyone feels that `pm.environment.get` (mutable global state) is bad and overkill.
 JS test runners have a _parameter_ for test timeout and "afterall", "aftereach".
 JS request libraries can be configured per-instance or globally.